vvvvveraliu/Python-Airbnb-Price-Prediction/README.md

 - For Linear regression, cross-validation and grid search is used to optimize the hyperparameter alpha.
 - For the Regression Tree, grid search is used to find optimal parameters, and pre-pruning is used to prevent overfitting by setting the max depth of the decision tree model.
 - The Neural Network model has 6 dense layers with ‘relu’ as activation and 3 dropout layers with a rate of 20%.
 To avoid weight explosion due to highly variable price data, the parameters in 3 major hidden layers are penalized by Elastic Net Regularization.

+Mean squared error (MSE) is used to compare the results of the different models.
+- Regression tree performs the best with an MSE of 0.18 on test data
+- The top four features: 'room_type0', 'neighbourhood_cleansed', 'bath_num', and 'accommodates'.

+## Superhost Classification
+Three types of models are chosen:
+- Logistic Regression
+- Trees: Decision Trees, Random Forest, Gradient Boosting Trees, and XGBoost Trees
+- Neural Networks

+16 variables are used for classification.
+Cross-validation is performed for every model and regularization is tuned for logistic regression.
+Since the distribution of labels is highly imbalanced (20% superhost and 80%, not superhost), we tried different sampling methods, including stratified sampling, synthetic minority oversampling technique (SMOTE), and balanced class weights to process the data before passing them to the models.
+Among the three sampling methods, we found that SMOTE gives the highest AUC.
+Therefore, we focused on the SMOTE models and compared the results of their corresponding AUC scores for the test dataset.

+AUC scores:
+- Neural Network and Random Forest models give relatively good performance among the six models.
+- The top 3 features are: “host_response_rate”, “host_acceptance_rate”, and “host_has_profile_pic”.